 Since its inception in 1882, its parent art of judo was separated from the older system of Japanese jujitsu by an important difference that was passed on to BJJ: it is not solely a martial art, but also a sport.
 It is also, therefore, a method of promoting physical fitness and building character in people and for many a way of life.

-Carpe Diem BJJ began 10 years ago in Tokyo, Japan.
-It has now grown to six dojos across Japan (Mita, Hiroo, Kamakura, Nagasaki, Gifu and Fukuoka) and is one of the most renowned dojos in the country, with a growing reputation worldwide.
-Our head instructor Tsuyoshi Tamaki has been working for Carpe Diem BJJ under Yuki Ishikawa (founder of CDBJJ) for over six years where he was Head Instructor at the Aoyama dojo.
-With his extensive knowledge and experience Tsuyoshi can’t wait to bring the unique brand of Carpe Diem BJJ to British shores, where students can expect the highest quality of instruction with the class, sophistication and professionalism embedded in his Japanese roots.
+Carpe Diem BJJ began 10 years ago in Tokyo, Japan and has become one of the most renowned dojos in the country.
+It has now grown internationally with over 20 academies worldwide.
+Our head instructor Tsuyoshi Tamaki has been working for Carpe Diem BJJ under Yuki Ishikawa (founder of CDBJJ) for many years and was Head Instructor at the Aoyama dojo prior to moving to the UK.
+With his extensive knowledge and experience, Tsuyoshi has brought the unique brand of Carpe Diem BJJ to British shores, where students can expect the highest quality of instruction with the class, sophistication and professionalism embedded in his Japanese roots.